s-celles/platform-pic8bit/README.md

 # 🏗️ PIC 8-bit platform for PlatformIO

-A Python wrapper for Microchip's IPECMD tool for PIC microcontroller programming.
+A PlatformIO platform for Microchip PIC microcontroller programming (8bit).

 ## 📚 Documentation